General · · 16 min read

 Understand Equipment Uptime and Its Importance

 For example, think about a manufacturing facility that hits 95% operational time.
 That place can churn out way more goods than one that's only at 80%, which means more profits in the bank.
 But here's the catch: chasing high availability percentages without the right context can backfire.
 It might lead to more scrap and rework, which can hurt overall performance.
 In fact, producers lose about $50 billion each year due to unexpected machinery downtime.
-That really highlights the financial impact of keeping equipment uptime high.
+That really highlights the importance of keeping uptime high.

 • Plus, using visual management tools can provide valuable insights and help teams stay on track with maintenance tasks.